 There seems to be a trend of maid of honor speeches being given the night before at the rehearsal dinner.
 Perhaps, this would be an opportunity for you to speak on this occasion where the audience is smaller.

 A Great Toast

-While most maids of honor speeches are good, but only a few are truly legendary.
+While most maids of honor speeches are good, only a few are truly legendary.
 If you’re looking for inspiration, here’s a great example of a maid of honor speech that broke the internet, gathering more than 1 million views and lots of happy tears.

 Memorable Maid of Honor Speech Video

 When you decide to take this task on your shoulders, you are not just a speaker ready to give a monologue in front of guests.
 Moreover, YOU have an important story to tell!
 Embrace this moment with grace and maturity.

 Drink water before speaking.
 You wouldn’t want to feel like your throat was dry before speaking, and you certainly wouldn’t want to start coughing before you start speaking.

 Don’t forget to smile!
 After all, a wedding day is a happy event for the bride and groom and wedding guests.

 Look at the guests, but don’t miss the bride either.
 If you are addressing the bride and groom directly, move your gaze to them.

 Watch out for too many hand gestures.
 You can gesture if that’s what you usually do when you talk.
 If not, keep your hands close to your body, or hold the glass in your hand, etc.